 - Pre-treat clothes with an insecticide like permethrin – This insecticide lasts for 3 – 4 weeks and will repel ticks.
 Tick Encounter breaks down how to use this repellent and explains any safety concerns.

-- Check for ticks and take a shower – After you return, inspect yourself and your pet (if they were out with you) for ticks.
-Showering can potentially wash the tick away.
+- Check for these pests and take a shower – After you return home from the outdoors, do a tick check.
+Inspect yourself and your pet (if they were out with you) for any signs of these pests.
+Showering can potentially wash them away.

 - Wash your clothes in hot water or toss them in the dryer – The heat will kill the ticks that may be lurking in your clothes.

-As we have learned, ticks live short lives, but they can be a significant threat to humans and animals.
-It is important to note that the summer months are when tick activity is at its highest, and it’s important to be proactive.
-If you want to learn more about Lyme disease, check out this blog post for more details.
-In the meantime, stay covered and use your repellents to have a tick-free summer!
+As we have learned, these pests live short lives, but they can be a significant threat to humans and animals because they carry a host of dangerous diseases.
+It’s important to note that the summer months are when activity is at its highest, and it’s important to be proactive.
+Stay covered and use your repellents to have a tick-free summer!